Now batting vs. Satchel Paige ... Phil Jackson??

-One benefit to so much of life being on pause in recent months is the time it has allotted for the discovery of previously elusive information.
+One benefit to so much of life being on pause during the pandemic is the time it has allotted for the discovery of previously elusive information.
 Important things, obscure things, mind-bending things.

 Things like Phil Jackson hitting a double off Satchel Paige.